 The top section of this view (shown above) behaves like an index, listing each protein found in the sample.
-Very similar proteins, containing the same set or a subset of the matched peptides, are grouped together.
-To see the full list of proteins within each grouping click the '+' sign.
-In the example above, the Bovine Serum Albumin node has been expanded to reveal several similar proteins.
-Clicking in the same place (now a '-' sign) will collapse the list.
+Very similar proteins, containing the same set or a subset of the matched peptides, are clustered together.
+To see the full list of proteins within each cluster click the '+' sign.
+In the example above, the Bovine Serum Albumin cluster has been expanded to reveal several similar proteins. "gi|162648 albumin [Bos Taurus]" is listed at the top, having the most high scoring unique peptides - reflected in a high UP (Uniqueness of Protein) score.
+Clicking in the same place (now a '--' sign) will collapse the cluster.
+Not all similar proteins can be clustered, not necessarily having the exact same set of peptides - maybe they have an extra peptide hit associated.
+So we have to decide which cluster is best; fortunately, the 'extra peptide' is usually low scoring, so we can reject it.
+This will be reflected in a low UC (Uniqueness of Cluster) score.